 Verse 7 continues: Sichem al veve fate une robe orende in Israel (Shechem had done a terrible thing in Israel) lant a durmî cu la fie di Jacop ([by] going to sleep with Jacob’s daughter).
 Lant is, of course, the present participle of the verb lâ.
 You then read that what Shechem had done was une azion che nol varès mai vût di fâur (a gesture that he should have never done to them).
 In this, you will recognise the expression vê di, meaning to have to.
 Al varès vût, which you have already come across in your readings, means he would have had; al varès vût di fâ, then, means he would have had to.
 In the text, you find the negated nol varès vût di fâ, which translates as he would not have had to do, but takes on the sense here of he should not have done.

-In verse 8, Hamor (Shechem’s father) says to Jacob and his sons: gno fi Sichem al va vie di cjâf par vuestre fie (my son Shechem is very taken with your daughter; literally, my son Shechem is going out of his head for your daughter): parcè mo no je daiso par femine (why then do you not give her to him as wife)?
+In verse 8, Hamor (Shechem’s father) says to Jacob and his sons: gno fi Sichem al va vie di cjâf par vuestre fie (my son Shechem has taken leave of his senses for your daughter; that is, he is enamoured of her): parcè mo no je daiso par femine (why then do you not give her to him as wife)?
 You will recognise daiso as being the interrogative form of the second-person plural o dais (you give).
 Je is a contraction of i + le.

 In the remainder of these verses, you find several second-person plural presint indicatîf forms: o dais (you give), o restais (you stay), o podês (you can), o volês (you want), o domandais (you ask).
 You also find two second-person plural imperatives: domandait (ask) and lassait (let, allow).
 In verse 12, Shechem says to Jacob and his sons: domandait ancje une robe sproposetade (ask even for something excessive) come presit o come regâl (as a price or gift); jo o paiarai dut ce che o domandais (I shall pay whatever you ask for), ma lassaitmi cjoli la fantate (but let me take the girl).